garychou/postindustrial/docs/year-5.md

 All of this is part of the [learning process](http://blog.tonyhschu.ca/post/21765950765/fail-in-public).

-> Outcomes are out of our control.
-Nothing is guaranteed; we’re not entitled to success, and forward progress isn’t inevitable.
+<Quote2 cite="Gary">Outcomes are out of our control.
+Nothing is guaranteed; we’re not entitled to success, and forward progress isn’t inevitable.</Quote2>

 But we get to decide where we spend our attention, and we get to define some of our constraints.
 And then you see how it goes.
 And then you adjust and try again.